-Thesis examiner is made at the earliest and preferably on the day of PhD Oral Examination itself.
-Advance may be drawn for on the spot payment.
+7. HONORARIUM to the PhD THESIS EXAMINERS: Following honorarium will be paid to the PhD thesis examiners.
+The Head of Discipline or DPGC Convener must ensure that the payment of honorarium to Thesis examiner is made at the earliest and preferably on the day of PhD Oral Examination itself.
+Advance may be drawn for, on the spot payment.

-Particular Examiner (within India) Examiner (outside India) Evaluation of the PhD Thesis INR 8,000/- US \$ 200 Conducting the PhD Oral INR 4,000/- + Travelling expenses from the workplace to IIT Indore and local hospitality
+Examiner (with India) Examiner (outside India) Evaluation of the PhD Thesis INR 8,000/- US \$ 200 Conducting the PhD Oral INR 4,000/- + Travelling examination expenses from the workplace to IIT Indore and local hospitality